 If you have chronic back pain and a stooped posture, you may be exhibiting the early symptoms of osteoporosis.
-The Internal Medicine Clinic in Bogalusa, Louisiana, provides a full range of diagnostic and therapeutic options for the treatment of osteoporosis.
+The RAO Medical Spa & Anti-Aging Clinic in Mandeville, Louisiana, provides a full range of diagnostic and therapeutic options for the treatment of osteoporosis.
 Dr. Purnachandra Yerneni is a highly experienced internist and individualizes the cutting-edge therapies according to your needs.
 If you’re looking to prevent or reverse bone loss, call or go online to schedule an appointment today.

 Osteoporosis is a disease that occurs when the bones become weak and brittle.
 The disease affects about 10 million Americans, of which 80 percent are women.
 While it affects all races and ethnicities, older Asian and white menopausal women are at the highest risk.

 What are the symptoms of osteoporosis?

 While you may not have any symptoms of osteoporosis during the early stages, a broken bone by a mild stress such as a cough could indicate you’re inflicted with the disease.
 A fracture can occur in any bone in the body but is most common in hip, wrist, and spine.
 Fractures in the vertebrae could lead to its collapse and cause symptoms that include:

 - Back pain